-The actual revenue was \$8.8 million, \$6.8 million was expended to provide services of which \$2.1 million of these expenses was paid for by those who directly benefited from or contributed to the programs.
-Capital improvements were completed for \$317,850 for equipment and pedestrian crosswalk design. and \$8,490 for Fire Fighting Lights and Fire Hoses for the Fire Department.
-The increase in net position of \$1,982,206 was due to the continuing increase in sales tax collections recovering from the COVID-19 shutdowns of 2021 and winter and Spring of 2022.
-Town of Carefree general sales taxes financed \$5.8 million of the expenditures.
-Other governmental revenues, including inter-governmental aid and interest, amounted to \$1.6 million.
+The actual revenue was \$9.8 million, \$8.1 million was expended to provide services of which \$2.1 million of these expenses was paid for by those who directly benefited from or contributed to the programs.
+Capital improvements were completed for \$324,016 for equipment and pedestrian crosswalk design.
+The increase in net position of \$1.7 million was due to the continuing increase in sales tax collections.
+Town of Carefree general sales taxes financed \$6.0 million of the expenditures.
+Other governmental revenues, including inter-governmental aid and interest, amounted to \$1.9 million.